-I have served under many different leaders and influencers over the years and have learned for all of them.
+I have served under many different leaders over the years and have been influenced by all of them.
 Here are a few lessons I have learned about what sets a leader ahead of the rest, making them truly great.

 Others > Them